C-Loftus/QuickPiperAudiobook/README.md

 ## Usage

-* Pass in either a local file or a remote URL to generate an audiobook:
+* Pass in either a local file or a remote URL
    * i.e. `./QuickPiperAudiobook test.txt`
+* Specify the `--chapters` flag to generate mp3 chapters for epub files
+   * i.e. `./QuickPiperAudiobook --chapters test.epub`
 * For a full list of options use the `--help` flag
    * i.e. `./QuickPiperAudiobook --help`

 ### Non-English / UTF-8

-* Grab a model for the language of choice (.onnx and .json) from the [piper models](https://rhasspy.github.io/piper-samples/)
+* Grab a model for your language of choice (.onnx and .json) from the [piper models](https://rhasspy.github.io/piper-samples/)
   * i.e. `pl_PL-gosia-medium.onnx` and corresponding `pl_PL-gosia-medium.onnx.json` (rename if needed)
 * Put them in `~/.config/QuickPiperAudiobook/`
 * Use the `--speak-utf-8` and `--model=`  flags to specify you want utf characters to be spoken with a specific model
   * i.e. `./QuickPiperAudiobook --speak-utf-8 --model=pl_PL-gosia-medium.onnx MaszynaTuringa_Wikipedia.pdf`

 > [!NOTE]
-> Consider specifying this model as the default in the configuration file if you plan to use it frequenlty
+> Consider specifying this model as the default in the configuration file if you plan to use it frequently

 ### Configuring

-* A configuration file at `~/.config/QuickPiperAudiobook/config.yml` will be automatically created.
-* You can specify a default model and output path so you do not need to specify these args each time.
+* You can create a config file at `~/.config/QuickPiperAudiobook/` to specify default values if you do not want to specify these cli args each time
 * You can use any arbitrary model by putting the associated `.onnx` and `.onnx.json` file for it in `~/.config/QuickPiperAudiobook/`